UJWALGUPTA/CodeCrew/README.md

 # CodeCrew - Decentralized GitHub Bounty Platform

-CodeCrew is a decentralized bounty platform that connects GitHub repositories with cryptocurrency rewards on the Base chain (Ethereum L2).
-It enables developers to earn tokens for open-source contributions through a seamless integration of GitHub repositories with smart contracts on the Base Sepolia testnet.
+CodeCrew is a decentralized bounty platform that connects GitHub repositories with cryptocurrency rewards on the Pharos Testnet.
+It enables developers to earn tokens for open-source contributions through a seamless integration of GitHub repositories with smart contracts on the Pharos Testnet.

 ![CodeCrew Logo](generated-icon.png)